-Pregnancy raises lots of questions, especially for new moms!
-Your body and your life are changing to accommodate a new, little person, and that can be stressful when you don’t have all of the answers.
+Pregnancy and childbirth raise lots of questions, especially for new moms!
+Your body and your life are changing to accommodate a new little person, and that can be stressful when you don’t have all of the answers.
 We’ve collected years of questions from real moms like you to create our FAQ.

 I need to find a doctor or midwife.
 Is there a list of providers to choose from?